syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-MaUI.md

 ---
-title: Create or Generate PDF file in MaUI | Syncfusion
+title: Create or Generate PDF file in MAUI | Syncfusion
-description: Learn how to create or generate a PDF file in MaUI with easy steps using Syncfusion .NET Core PDF library without depending on Adobe.
+description: Learn how to create or generate a PDF file in MAUI with easy steps using Syncfusion .NET Core PDF library without depending on Adobe.
 platform: file-formats
 control: PDF
 documentation: UG
 ---

-# Create PDF file in MaUI
+# Create PDF file in MAUI

 Syncfusion Essential PDF is a [.NET Core PDF library](https://www.syncfusion.com/pdf-framework/net-core/pdf-library) that allows you to used to create, read, and edit **PDF** documents.
 This library also includes functions for merging, splitting, stamping, forms, and securing PDF files and more.This library also offers functionalities to merge, split, stamp, forms, and secure PDF files and more.
 Using this library, you can **create a PDF document in the MAUI application.**